Renana's Kitchen - Kosher Food Blog With Easy Recipes

 Home » Recipes » Dinner » Roasted Glazed Rainbow Carrots

+Elevate your culinary experience with a burst of color and flavor that's sure to brighten up any meal.
+My Roasted Glazed Rainbow Carrots recipe is a celebration of vibrant hues and delectable tastes that come together to create a dish that's as visually stunning as it is delicious.
 These roasted glazed rainbow carrots are the perfect side dish for your holiday meal, its gluten free, parve (non-dairy), and also vegan!
 It can fit if you have a dairy meal or a meat one.

-November is already here, believe it or not!
-And this year Thanksgiving and Hannukah are very close in date.
+In certain years, Thanksgiving and Hannukah are very close in date.
 This means many will probably celebrate the two holidays together and that means lots of yummy food!

-Some people get more excited about the side dishes for Thanksgiving then the main one and the recipe I am sharing now creates one colorful and beautiful side dish that can really wow your guests.
+Some people get more excited about the side dishes for Thanksgiving then the main one and the recipe I am sharing here creates one colorful and beautiful side dish that can really wow your guests.
 It’s the perfect veggie side dish for any dinner dish as well, it's simple and easy to whip up and the flavor is just divine.

 Usually on Hannukah, since it’s a full week of celebrating, people tend to have dairy meals that are easier and lighter.
 Plus on Hanukkah, we have so much fried food you need to lighten the meals somehow and make them healthier.